odlgroup/odl/doc/source/refs.rst

    gradient methods*.
 IMA Journal of Numerical Analysis, 8 (1988), pp 141--148.

 ..
+[BC2015] Bot, R.I, and Csetnek, E.R. *On the convergence rate of
+   a forward-backward type primal-dual splitting algorithm for convex optimization problems*.
+Optimization, 64.1 (2015), pp 5--23.

+..
+[BH2013] Bot, R.I, and Hendrich, C. *A Douglas-Rachford type primal-dual method for solving inclusions with mixtures of composite and parallel-sum type monotone operators*.
+SIAM Journal on Optimization, 23.4 (2013), pp 2541--2565.

+..
 [Bro1965] Broyden, C G. *A class of methods for solving nonlinear simultaneous equations*.
 Mathematics of computation, 33 (1965), pp 577--593.